-To beat the hackers at their own game, you need to think like a hacker.
+You need to think like a hacker to beat the hackers at their own game.
 This high-demand highly recognized certification, issued by EC-Council, gives you an in-depth understanding of the phases of Ethical Hacking and knowledge of various hacking tools and preventive countermeasures.

 Check out this blog now if you are curious about how to pass the CEH Exam.

 The individuals who are CEH-certified are paid a lucrative salary in India.
 The below image shows what the CEH certification is all about.

 There are two ways to sit for the CEH certification exam.
 Check the below image to know about the fee structure for the certification, along with the eligibility criteria: